Lipstick Building: Development

 In January 1981, Gerald Hines bought the site of 885 Third Avenue from Citicorp for $28 million.
 The land had cost over 1000 $/ft2, a record price for land in Midtown Manhattan.
 This price did not include the cost of a leasehold in the middle of the block, which was acquired separately.
 At the time, Hines had developed 273 projects across the United States, but he had never before developed a structure in New York City.
 According to Hines, "We would like to do something that we're proud of and that the city would look favorably on."
 The site could be developed with an office building of up to 460000 ft2.
 That April, Burgee and Johnson presented designs for an elliptical building on the site, but construction was not projected to begin for several years, since existing tenants' leases had yet to expire.
 By August 1981, the details of the project had still not been finalized.
 Kenneth Hubbard, who led Hines's New York City office, said the elliptical massing was the only certainty in the design.

 In 1983, Hines Interests announced it would start constructing a 25- to 30-story building the following year, with 500000 ft2 of space.
 At the time, a Hines spokesman said to The New York Times: "We have no tenants yet.
 Do you know any?"
 Hines Interests paid $1 million to relocate one resident on the site, Paul Brine, who was paying $90.14 a month for an apartment on the site and had refused to relocate.
 Hines Interests broke ground for the tower in May 1984, even though there still were no tenants; this contrasted with the firm's typical approach, where it signed a major tenant before starting construction.
 At the time, it was erecting an office building for EF Hutton at 40 West 53rd Street, and Hines Interests saw the two projects "as a similar commitment".

-There was still uncertainty over the building's height as the foundation was being built, as Hines Interests and its partner Sterling Equites wanted to increase the building's floor area ratio by 20 percent in exchange for improving the adjacent subway stations.
+There was still uncertainty over the building's height as the foundation was being built, as Hines Interests and its partner Sterling Equities wanted to increase the building's floor area ratio by 20 percent in exchange for improving the adjacent subway stations.
 This would allow the developers to add 75000 ft2, for a maximum area of 580000 ft2.
 The bonus was ultimately approved.
 The project architect was Ronnette Riley of Burgee Johnson Architects, who oversaw the building's development.
 To attract tenants, Hines Interests opened a marketing center on the 31st floor of the nearby Seagram Building, where the firm exhibited scale models of 40 West 53rd Street and 885 Third Avenue.
 The developers predicted that they could charge 45 to 60 $/ft2 for the space.
 Tenants paid a modified net lease, but Hines Interests refunded any overpayments for taxes, utility costs, and operating costs.